to get these tips

 Both methods work.
 When I give my teenage son the keys to the car, I can say, “Drive safely,” or “Try not to smash the Toyota into a tree.”

 I usually advise him to drive safely.
 Then, later, I worry about the tree.

 © Copyright 2006 Paul Hellman.
 All rights reserved.

-To sign up for this fast tip, at zero-cost, please see box on upper right.
+To get these fast tips, at zero-cost, please see box on upper right.

 :: back to top ::